tbadams45/decision-tree/phases/phase2/phase2.md

 chosen based on two factors: the current best expert knowledge on what values each factor might take, and the amount of uncertainty in this expert knowledge.
-It is generally best to err on the side of caution and choose a larger range than is expected, to avoid assumptions from guiding a project away from progressing to Phase 3.
+It is generally best to err on the side of caution and choose a larger range than is expected, to avoid assumptions which may guide a project away from progressing to Phase 3.

-The information to define ranges often comes from a variety of sources.
+The information that helps us to define ranges often comes from a variety of sources.
 For factors that relate to the construction or operation of the project, consultancy or feasibility studies may include the required information.
 For other non-climatic factors (e.g. population growth), a national water plan, if one exists, is often the best source.
 These water plans may also provide insight for how wide our streamflow range should be.

 In the case of our example run of the river hydropower plant, Phase 2 ultimately consists of the following actions: